 Here is highly recommended ramp choice to use for loading/unloading your golf cart.
 Very durable and excellent reviews from customers at amazon.com.

-- Folding dual-runner ramp for loading and unloading ATVs, UTVs, and more
+- Dual runner arched folding loading ramps for loading and unloading ATVs, UTVs, and more into truck beds and trailers; package includes 2 ramps

 Here is another popular choice for straps on Amazon.com.
 These come with excellent reviews and are a best seller.